friendly-bits/shell-scheduler/REFERENCE.md

 It can be used to e.g. collect job results or handle failures.

 When [per-job timeouts](TIMEKEEPING.md#per-job-timeouts) are in use, a timed-out job is reported with job return code `124` and the job's PID as an extra third argument — the presence of that argument is what distinguishes a scheduler-synthesized timeout from a job that genuinely exited with code `124`.

-**Note**: this callback — like every scheduler callback except the **job execution callback** — runs inside the scheduler process, where a plain `sleep` can be silently cut short on some BusyBox builds.
-If a callback needs a reliable delay, see [Reliable delays in callbacks](TIMEKEEPING.md#reliable-delays-in-callbacks).

 ### Scheduler termination callback (optional)